 • Connecting university health care providers with university health fitness specialists to provide a referral system for exercise prescription

-EiM-OC is part of the Exercise is Medicine initiative of the American College of Sports Medicine, which in 2007 co-founded the project with the American Medical Association.
+EIM-OC is part of the Exercise is Medicine initiative of the American College of Sports Medicine, which in 2007 co-founded the project with the American Medical Association.
 EiM is a U.S.-based health initiative coordinated by ACSM running in 40 countries.

 Woman stretching at Lake Fayetteville